SiliconLabs/wfx-linux-driver/README.md

 ### Using `spidev` besides `wfx-spi`

-It is possible to declare your device compatible with both `silabs,wfx-spi` and `spidev` (ie. using `/dev/spi0.0`).
+It is possible to declare your device compatible with both `silabs,wf200` and `spidev` (ie. using `/dev/spi0.0`).
 In this case, you will be able to use alternatively both drivers without rebooting or changing device tree.